Overview of potential upgrade issues (Visual C++)

 For the CRT, mixing-and-matching was never supported, but it often just worked, at least until Visual Studio 2015 and the Universal CRT, because the API surface did not change much over time.
 The Universal CRT broke backwards compatibility so that in the future we can maintain backwards compatibility.
 In other words, we have no plans to introduce new, versioned Universal CRT binaries in the future.
 Instead, the existing Universal CRT is now updated in-place.

 To provide partial link compatibility with object files (and libraries) compiled with older versions of the Microsoft C Runtime headers, we provide a library, legacy_stdio_definitions.lib, with Visual Studio 2015 and later.
 This library provides compatibility symbols for most of the functions and data exports that were removed from the Universal CRT.
 The set of compatibility symbols provided by legacy_stdio_definitions.lib is sufficient to satisfy most dependencies, including all of the dependencies in libraries included in the Windows SDK.
-However, there are some symbols that were removed from the Universal CRT for which it is not possible to provide compatibility symbols like this.
-These symbols include some functions (e.g., __iob_func) and the data exports (e.g., __imp___iob, __imp___pctype, __imp___mb_cur_max).
+However, there are some symbols that were removed from the Universal CRT for which it's not possible to provide compatibility symbols.
+These symbols include some functions (for example, __iob_func) and the data exports (for example, __imp___iob, __imp___pctype, __imp___mb_cur_max).

-Rebuild the static library using Visual Studio 2017 and the Universal CRT headers to support linking with the Universal CRT.
-This is the fully supported (and thus best) option.
+Rebuild the static library using the new version of Visual Studio and the Universal CRT headers to support linking with the Universal CRT.
+This approach is the fully supported (and thus best) option.

-If you cannot (or do not want to) rebuild the static library, you may try linking with legacy_stdio_definitions.lib.
-If it satisfies the link-time dependencies of your static library, you will want to thoroughly test the static library as it is used in the binary, to make sure that it is not adversely affected by any of the behavioral changes that were made to the Universal CRT.
+If you can't (or don't want to) rebuild the static library, you may try linking with legacy_stdio_definitions.lib.
+If it satisfies the link-time dependencies of your static library, you will want to thoroughly test the static library as it's used in the binary, to make sure that it isn't adversely affected by any of the behavioral changes that were made to the Universal CRT.

-If your static library’s dependencies are not satisfied by legacy_stdio_definitions.lib or if the library does not work with the Universal CRT due to the aforementioned behavioral changes, we would recommend encapsulating your static library into a DLL that you link with the correct version of the Microsoft C Runtime.
+If your static library’s dependencies are not satisfied by legacy_stdio_definitions.lib or if the library doesn't work with the Universal CRT due to the aforementioned behavioral changes, we would recommend encapsulating your static library into a DLL that you link with the correct version of the Microsoft C Runtime.
 For example, if the static library was built using Visual Studio 2013, you would want to build this DLL using Visual Studio 2013 and the Visual Studio 2013 C++ libraries as well.
 By building the library into a DLL, you encapsulate the implementation detail that is its dependency on a particular version of the Microsoft C Runtime.
-(Note that you will want to be careful that the DLL interface does not leak details of which C Runtime it uses, e.g. by returning a FILE* across the DLL boundary or by returning a malloc-allocated pointer and expecting the caller to free it.)
+You'll want to be careful that the DLL interface doesn't leak details of which C Runtime it uses, for example, by returning a FILE* across the DLL boundary or by returning a malloc-allocated pointer and expecting the caller to free it.